wendywc/Fintech545_projects/week3/README.md

     return sigma
 ```

-For each size of matrix, use the near_psd function to fix
-record the run time
+Print out the Runtime and diffenrence for Near PSD method for each size of matrix

 ```python
 # Compare results with N increasing
 size=[5,50,100,500]